shankar0123/cheapcoin/README.md

 ⸻

-3. Proof-of-Work and Mining
+⛏️ 3.
+Proof-of-Work and Mining

-Without a control mechanism, new blocks could be created instantly, making the blockchain vulnerable to spam and attacks.
-Proof-of-Work (PoW) introduces a computational challenge to slow down block creation and secure the network.
+Without a control mechanism, blocks could be created instantly, making the blockchain vulnerable to spam & attacks.

+Proof-of-Work (PoW) introduces a computational challenge that:
+	•	Slows down block creation 🔄
+	•	Prevents abuse 🛑
+	•	Ensures security 🔐

-cheapcoin’s PoW algorithm is simple:
+🔹 cheapcoin’s PoW Algorithm:
 	•	A miner must find a number (proof) such that:

 (proof + previous_proof) % 9 == 0

-	•	Miners try different numbers until they find a valid one.
+	•	Miners brute-force different numbers until they find a valid one.
 	•	The difficulty is adjustable by changing the rule.

-This is the function that miners use to find a valid proof:
+📌 cheapcoin’s PoW Function:

 def proof_of_work(last_proof):
     proof = 0